Doctor of Occupational Therapy (entry-level)

 Students must complete Level II Fieldwork and doctoral capstone and practicum requirements within 24 months following completion of the didactic portion of the program.

-Institutional Accreditation: Boston University is accredited by the New England Association of Schools and Colleges, Inc. The University was most recently granted continuing accreditation in October 2009.
+Institutional Accreditation: Boston University is accredited by the New England Commission of Higher Education (NECHE).
+The University was most recently granted continuing accreditation in 2020.